 Our operations and financial performance could be adversely impacted by climate change and extreme weather events, especially if these occurrences negatively impact the overall real estate market and the broader economy.
-With respect to the our investment portfolio, both individual corporate securities, as well as securities issued by municipalities could also see their value affected by such events.
+With respect to our investment portfolio, both individual corporate securities, as well as securities issued by municipalities could also see their value affected by such events.
 Given the unpredictable and uncertain nature of climate change and weather with respect to size, severity, frequency, geography, and duration, we are unable to quantify the true impact these events would have on our business and operations.
+As a result of the importance that climate change has on both the Company's operations as well as society in general, Stewart has made a formal statement on its commitment to the health of the global environment.
+The Company will also continue to update investors on the progress it is making to positively contribute to environmental preservation through its annual ESG reports.
+These and other environmental-related documents can be found on the corporate governance section of the Company's website.